-Recall that given a Riemannian manifolds $(M,g)$, there is a natural construction of a Riemannian metric tensor on the tangent bundle $TM$ constructed as follows: if $(p,x) \in T M$, and $(c(t),v(t)) \in T M$ is a smooth curve such that $c(0) = p$ and $v(0) = x$, then
+Riemannian structure of Recall that given a Riemannian manifolds $(M,g)$, there is a natural construction of a Riemannian metric tensor on the tangent bundle $TM$ constructed as follows: if $(p,x) \in T M$, and $(c(t),v(t)) \in T M$ is a smooth curve such that $c(0) = p$ and $v(0) = x$, then

 where $\pi : TM \rightarrow M$ is the projection, $\frac{D}{dt} v(t)$ is the covariant derivative along the curve $c(t)$ and $g(u,u)_p = \|u\|_p^2$.
 If $X = c'(0)$ and $Z = v'(0)$, in local coordinates we have the formula